1.1. Contact organisation

 13.3.2.
 Measurement error

-The questionnaire of the survey will be created in the MAJA IT system.
+- Questionnaire design and testing: The questionnaire of the survey will be created in the MAJA IT system.
 Information windows will be inserted into the questionnaire with explanations for all modules and all questions to assist the designated person in completing the form.
-The logic-checks will be included in the web-based questionnaires to be completed by data providers and they will also be available on the devices used by interviewers.
+The logic-checks were included in the web-based questionnaires to be completed by data providers and they were also available on the devices used by interviewers.
 Based on the results of the built-in logic checks, the respondent or the interviewer shall correct the errors before submitting the questionnaire.

-The HCSO prepares a detailed guide for the interviewers and makes available another educational material (in .ppt format) to the interviewers.
+- Interviewer training: The HCSO prepares a detailed guide for the interviewers (in printed form and in Word format) and makes available another educational material (in .ppt format for internet use) to the interviewers.
 This latter material describes the different tasks to be performed in connection with the survey and it provides the professional knowledge related to the content of the questionnaire.
 Before the interviewers could start their activity, they are going to receive an online educational material prepared for this purpose and the HCSO will also provide additional consultation opportunities.
 After the training period, the interviewers shall answer test questions to provide feedback on their knowledge gained by going through the educational material.

 13.3.3.
 Non response error

-The overall unit non-response rate is 0.47.
+Information about non-respondents: The overall unit non-response rate is 0.51.
 Non-respondents can be characterised by area, dwelling unit and individual level data available from sampling frame.
 The remarkable characteristics are below.

-Capital Budapest (region HU11) is subject to non-response the most (58%).
-The other central region (HU12) is also above the average by far with non-response rate 51%.
+Capital Budapest (region HU11) is subject to non-response the most (63%).
+The other central region (HU12) is also above the average by far with response rate 58%.
 Other regions are below the average, especially on the East.
 Besides, it can be stated that the more developed or more urbanized the area is, the higher the non-response rate is.
-As for individual level, males (48%) and the younger (over 50%) are harder to reach.
-Within panel subsample, the movers are definitely harder to follow.
+As for individual level, males (48%) and the younger (~ 43%) are harder to reach.
+Within panel subsample, the movers and former non-respondents are definitely harder to follow or reach.

 Non-response rate may indicate some risk of bias which was intended to get reduced by weigh adjustment involving variables related to non-response mentioned above (see 13.3.3.1.2).